Window cleaner poisoning

 - Low blood pressure that develops rapidly

-- Breathing difficulty (from breathing in the substance)
+- Breathing difficulty (from breathing in fumes of the cleaner)

 - Throat swelling (which may also cause breathing difficulty)

 - Coma (decreased level of consciousness and lack of responsiveness)

 - Stupor (decreased level of consciousness)